Jonathan-Lilley/language_generation_model/README.md

 files.

 ------------------------------------------------------------------------------------------------------------------------
-## Contents of a language's directory
+## Contents of Language Directories

 ### Files in the directories: